brianwx5/intro_to_devops/Module_F/README.md

 You should see a list of ip addresses, this is the `cluster` you're going to manage!

-## Section III - Activity II  - Linear Configuration Scripting
+## Section III - Activity II  - Linear Scripting For Stacks

 (On the "`master-server`")